sematext/docs/docs/logagent/parser.md

         }
 ```

-The handling of JSON is different, regular expressions are not matched against JSON data.
+The handling of JSON is different - regular expressions are not matched against JSON data.
-Logagent parse JSON and provides post processing functions in the pattern definition.
+Logagent parses JSON and provides post processing functions in the pattern definition.
 The following example masks fields in JSON and removes fields from the parsed event.

 ```yaml